jbryeet/Recover-AI/README.md

 RETRY

-The recovery action is executed and recorded in the audit trail.
+The recovery action is then executed and recorded in the audit trail.

-Why This Architecture?

-A payment recovery system should not allow an AI model to directly control financial actions.

-RecoverAI therefore separates:

-Analysis
+Failure Handling

+RecoverAI is designed to handle failures in both the payment workflow and the AI service.

+AI Service Failure

+If the AI service is unavailable:

+AI API Failure
       ↓
-Recommendation
+Local Fallback Analysis
       ↓
-Policy
+Policy Validation
       ↓
-Execution
+Recovery Action
+Repeated Payment Failure

+If a payment has already reached the retry limit:

+Repeated Failure
       ↓
-Audit

-This separation provides:

-Better control over automated actions
-Explainable decisions
-Clear auditability
-Safer recovery workflows
-Resilience when external AI services fail
+Eligibility / Policy Check
+      ↓
+STOP

+This prevents uncontrolled repeated recovery attempts.

+Security

+Sensitive configuration is stored using environment variables.

+The repository does not include:

+Razorpay secret keys
+OpenAI API keys
+.env files
+Local SQLite databases
+Virtual environment files

+These files are excluded through .gitignore.

 Limitations

 This project is a buildathon prototype rather than a production payment recovery platform.